sketch-hq/SketchAPI/docs/pages/file-format.md

 ### **`previews` folder**

 Contains a preview image of the last page edited by the user.
-If the page's size is less than 2048x2048 it will be stored at full size, otherwise it'll be scaled to fit a 2048x2048 square.
+If the page’s size is less than 2048x2048 it will be stored at full size, otherwise it’ll be scaled to fit a 2048x2048 square.

 ## Custom data